 Best splurge-worthy sun hats

-The largest cotton sun hat on our list, Beklina’s Voluminoso is owned by both Kitchens and this writer (Lauren Ro).
+The largest cotton sun hat on our list, Beklina’s Voluminoso is owned by two Strategist staffers: senior editor Simone Kitchens and writer Lauren Ro.
 Its supersize floppy brim provides full coverage for both your face and shoulders and a thick chin sash offers added security, in case that brim gets caught in a gust of wind.
-Kitchens says its floppiness makes the hat a bit “stunty,” but likes how stitching along the brim helps it hold its shape when you roll the hat up.
-This writer (Ro) adds that its lightweight material makes it easy to pack up and toss in a beach or weekend bag.
+Kitchens says its floppiness makes the hat a bit “stunty,” but likes how stitching along the brim helps it hold its shape when you roll it up.
+Ro adds that its lightweight material makes it easy to pack up and toss in a beach or weekend bag.

-Eva Lee, the head of newsroom operations at BuzzFeed News, has had this Helen Kaminski hat for close to a decade.
+Eva Lee, the former head of newsroom operations at BuzzFeed News, has had this Helen Kaminski hat for close to 10 years.
 She says it’s worth the price because “it gets better with wear and holds its shape thanks to the raffia, which is really soft and flexible.”
-Thoughtful details include “a neoprene band inside that makes it super comfortable” — and stay on her head.
+Thoughtful details include “a neoprene band inside that makes it super comfortable” — and helps it stay on her head.
 Lee also loves that the hat is foldable and, importantly, has a wide brim that provides great sun protection.
 Plus, she adds, “it’s not as tightly woven, so the hat promotes nice airflow.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.